Pinsplash/planepoints/README.md

 # To generate cfg files
 (Note: Once this project is running smoothly, this will be done for you.)

 Extract the entity data with the [Titanfall VPK Tool](https://github.com/SenorGeese/Titanfall2/blob/master/tools/Titanfall_VPKTool3.4_Portable.zip).
 The important file will be named *`mapname`*`_script.ent`.
-Put it in the same place as `planepoints.exe`.
-Change its name to `filename.txt` (yes this is dumb and will be fixed soon).
+Drag the file onto `planepoints.exe`.

-Run `planepoints.exe` and copy the commands from the text box.
+Copy the commands from the text box.
 Put them in a cfg file in `/Titanfall2/r2/cfg/`.

 # To show in-game
 Put the cfg file(s) in `/Titanfall2/r2/cfg/`.